dtone/handbook/handbook/values.md

 Nobody has 100% delivery, you should evaluate if the particular issue is even worth giving a feedback.
 Especially, if you are manager, keep in mind, that negative feedback is typically taken [way more (6x) seriously](https://hbr.org/2013/03/the-delicate-art-of-giving-fee) than positive one.

 Being direct means to be transparent with each other.
 It doesn't mean being mean.
-It be a bit like Ben Horowitz, as they call him being [https://blog.producthunt.com/ben-horowitz-s-best-startup-advice-7e8c09c8de1b](both straightforward and kind).
+It be a bit like Ben Horowitz, as they call him being [both straightforward and kind](https://blog.producthunt.com/ben-horowitz-s-best-startup-advice-7e8c09c8de1b).

 Always keep in mind, that we are giving feedback to **improve**.